red-tux/zabbix-rhds/README.md

 ### Configuring Zabbix
 Next import the `Template RHDSLDAP.xml` file into Zabbix and associate to all LDAP servers.

 By default replication will auto-discover once an hour.
-This can be altered as needed, or run manually (preferable).
-However after a replication auto-discovery is run all items will not populate until the next replication data check (key: `ldap_replication`)
+This can be altered as needed or run manually.
+After the replication auto-discovery is run all items will not populate with data until the next update of the replication data item (key: `ldap_replication`).
+The default update time for the replication data item is 5 minutes.

 ## LDAP Permissions
-It is recommended that you create your own user and ACI for monitoring (recommended) the following DN's are queried for all objectclasses unless otherwise noted:
+It is recommended that you create your own user and ACI for monitoring the following DN's are queried for all objectclasses unless otherwise noted:
 * cn=features, cn=config
 * cn=monitor, cn=config
 * cn=snmp, cn=config